 Don't beat up yourself.

-The previous JOT - admit fault and move on - was about our relationship with other people.
-This JOT applies the same practice to ourselves.
+A previous article—admit fault and move on—was about our relationship with other people.
+This article applies the same practice to ourselves.

 Most people know their less than wonderful qualities, such as too much ambition (or too little), a weakness for wine or cookies, something of a temper, or an annoying tendency to rattle on about pet interests.
 We usually know when we make mistakes, get the facts wrong, could be more skillful, or deserve to feel remorseful.